sjtower/super-lunk-world/notes.md

 1. Mummy locusts will not trigger switches

 #### Crush Blocks
-1. will slow down in water
+1. will slow down in water and lava
+1. will trigger when there is exactly 5 tiles between the player and the crush block
 1. You cannot push a PB on to a moving CB because the PB will bounce upon landing and fall off the CB.
 1. Big crush blocks are 2x2 tiles big.
 Spawn location can vary - placement conforms to surrounding blocks?